-Social media is reaching into every aspect of all our lives, whether we like it or not.
+Social media is reaching into every aspect of our lives, whether we like it or not.
 And as a relatively new development, most of us haven’t yet figured out how to peacefully integrate it – at home, at work, or in our relationships.

-A 2014 study found a clear correlation between social media use and decreased marriage quality, including an association between Facebook use and an increase in divorce rate.
+A 2014 study found a clear correlation between social media use and decreased marriage quality, including an association between Facebook use and an increase in the divorce rate.
 A more recent survey of 2,000 married Brits found one in seven people had considered divorce because of social media.

 How can something as innocuous as Facebook ruin relationships, break down marriages and get you a raw deal in divorce?

 There are a few ways social media can contribute to a divorce.
 Your partner may simply resent how much time you spend on it, rather than paying attention to them – similar to how addiction can drive divorce.
 You may keep track of their movements online, brewing jealousy as you count the number of likes they give to their attractive male coworker.

 Or it may catch you in the act – a stray photo of you with your mistress looking a little too flirty, a location check-in from a friend, tagging you in a pub when you said you were working late.
 When everyone has the internet in their pocket, you’re always being watched by someone.